shirhatti/ReadyWorkshop2019/README.md

 }
 ```

 While on first glance there isn't anything wrong this method, on closer inspection we notice that we can directly access the underlying stream via `file.OpenReadStream()`.
 While in our case, there isn't of much impact, it could be problematic when dealing with larger files.
-By default when reading any single file larger than 64KB, it will be moved from RAM to a temp file.
+By default when reading any single file larger than 64KB, it will be moved from RAM to a temp file by MVC.
 By copying it into a MemoryStream, we just undid all hard work done by the framework for us.

 Let's go ahead and fix this code as shown below.